HelixNetwork/pendulum-sdk/packages/bundle/README.md

 # @helixnetwork/bundle

-Utilities for generating and schnorr bundles.
+Utilities for generating and sign bundles.
 A bundle in Helix is an atomic set of transactions.

 ## Installation